hannesvdvreken/conference-tips/README.md

-# events
+# Event Reminders

-List of reminders for events.
+This repository contains a list of reminders for events which I can't forget for upcoming years.